pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/remove-middle-man.md

 Set step 2

-#|en| Then, review each delegate method of <code>Person</code> and find the code that uses it.
-Modify the code so that it first gets the delegate class (<code>Department</code>), and then directly calls the necessary method through the delegate method.
+#|en| Then, review each delegate method of `Person` and find the code that uses it.
+Modify the code so that it first gets the delegate class (`Department`), and then directly calls the necessary method through the delegate method.

 Select name "getManager"